Art Garfunkel: 1976–1979: Solo efforts

-In 1976, Garfunkel recorded both background and duet vocals for several artists, including Stephen Bishop's Careless album, James Taylor's In The Pocket album and JD Souther's Black Rose album.
+In 1976, Garfunkel recorded both background and duet vocals for several artists, including Stephen Bishop's album Careless, James Taylor's album In the Pocket and JD Souther's album Black Rose.
 From December 1976 to September 1977, Garfunkel worked on his next album.

 Garfunkel's next release was the 1977 album Watermark (US No. 19, UK No. 26).
 It failed to make an impression on the public upon release.
-Its main single, "Crying in My Sleep" ("Mr. Shuck 'N' Jive") (UK No. 25) didn't reach the US Top 40.
+Its main single, "Crying in My Sleep" ("Mr. Shuck 'N' Jive") (UK No. 25) did not reach the US Top 40.
 After a two-month hiatus, it was re-released in January 1978, with Garfunkel's cover of Sam Cooke's "(What a) Wonderful World" (B-Side: "Wooden Planes"), reaching number one on the Adult Contemporary chart and seventeen on the pop chart.
-Paul Simon and mutual friend James Taylor had contributed backing vocals to the song, which was a huge hit on the US A.C. charts.
-In 1978, Garfunkel toured the U.S. and Canada extensively with noted guitarist Arlen Roth, John Barlow Jarvis on piano, and Leah Kunkel on second vocals.
+Paul Simon and mutual friend James Taylor had contributed backing vocals to the song, which was a huge hit on the US Adult Contemporary charts.
+In 1978, Garfunkel toured the U.S. and Canada extensively with guitarist Arlen Roth, John Barlow Jarvis on piano, and Leah Kunkel on second vocals.

 Garfunkel's last release of the 1970s was the 1979 album Fate for Breakfast (US No. 67, UK No. 2).
 It was his first US flop.
 The album's first single, "In A Little While (I'll Be on My Way)" (B-Side: "And I Know") (US AC No. 12) failed to break the top forty, as did his second single, "Since I Don't Have You" (B-Side: "When Someone Doesn't Want You") (US No. 53, US AC No. 5, UK No. 38).
 The album was a huge success in the UK, scoring a number one hit with "Bright Eyes" (B-Side: "Sail on a Rainbow") (US AC No. 29, UK No. 1) (a song written by Mike Batt).
-A version of "Bright Eyes" also appeared in the movie Watership Down.

 Garfunkel's girlfriend since 1974, Laurie Bird, died by suicide in June 1979 at their Manhattan apartment, three months after the album's release in March.
-Garfunkel later admitted that the incident left him in a deep depression.
+Garfunkel stated that her death left him in a deep depression.